 And I am also a daughter, a sister, a wife, a mother, a dreamer.

 I have been many other things too.
-My roundabout journey enables me to connect with people in a unique way, something I cherish.
+My roundabout journey enables me to connect with a variety of people in a unique way.
 Empathy is everything.

 My education is roundabout too.
 I’ve been a smartypants whiz kid, an overachieving teen, a valedictorian, a college drop-out, and a whip-smart culinary student.
 (Pun very much intended.)
 I’ll be a pupil until I’m in the grave.
 I have so much to learn.